mhyoosefian/Volterra-paper/README.md

 3. Lagrange
 4. Efficient Volterra (proposed).

 Also, to regenerate the exact plots shown in the paper, run the code inside `Graphs' subfolder in each folder.
+Run the `RunMe.m` in `Errors Graph' folder to generate the error plots throughout the paper, and run `RunMe.m` in `GCs graph' to plot the graph of generalized coordinates.

 If you found this code useful and used it in your research code, please cite the paper as